-• Baked steel cut oats are nice and fluffy, with a slightly chewy texture, and the flavors of pumpkin spice.
+• Pumpkin baked steel cut oats are soft and fluffy, with a slightly chewy texture, and the warm flavor of pumpkin spice.

 Recipe ingredients